Understanding Pan-Sharpening via Generalized Inverse: Introduction

 \section{Introduction}

-Surpassing than 70$\%$ optical observation satellites equipped with low-resolution multispectral(MS) and high-resolution panchromatic(Pan) sensors(\cite{zhang2012review}).
-Although high-resolution multispectral sensors can obtain clear and colorful images, most optical observation satellites don't adopt this sensor.
-This situation relates to two scientific limitations.
+Surpassing 70\% of optical observation satellites are equipped with low-resolution multispectral (MS) and high-resolution panchromatic (PAN) sensors \cite{zhang2012review}.
+Although high-resolution multispectral sensors can capture clear and colorful images, most optical observation satellites do not adopt this sensor.
+This situation is attributed to following scientific limitations.

-\begin{itemize} \item Energy limitation: the energy per unit area emitting into the optical sensor is limited while the feeling ability of the sensor per unit is limited.
-Energy per unit area utilizes multiple optical sensors to receive, then each receives part of the energy.
-If several smaller sensors tiling, each sensor receives corresponding energy.
-That energy requires a sensor with a stronger feeling ability.
-Therefore, the energy emitted into the sensor negotiates with the feeling ability of the sensor. \item Information Channel Capacity limitation: the channel capacity between the optical observation sensor and the human eye (or processing machine) is limited.
-The storage of satellites is limited.
-The transmitting velocity between the satellite and receiver platform is also limited.
+\begin{itemize} \item Energy limitation\cite{zhang2012review}: The energy per unit area emitted into the optical sensor is limited, while the sensing capability of the sensor per unit is also restricted.
+The energy per unit area utilizes multiple optical sensors to receive; each sensor receives a portion of the energy.
+If several smaller sensors are tiled, each sensor receives the corresponding energy.
+This energy requires a sensor with a stronger sensing ability.
+Therefore, the energy emitted into the sensor must be negotiated with the sensing ability of the sensor. \item On-board storage and data transmission rate limitations\cite{zhang2012review}: The storage capacity of satellites is limited.
+Besides, the transmission velocity between the satellite and receiver platform is also limited.
 As a result, the use of high-resolution MS sensors means that higher transmission speeds are required. \end{itemize}

-In order to utilize collected images of multispectral and panchromatic sensors to achieve better vision performance, various image fusion methods are proposed.
-Most of them can be classified into multi-resolution analysis and component substitution methods.(\cite{vivone2014critical})
+To enhance vision performance using collected images from multispectral and panchromatic sensors, various image fusion methods have been proposed.
+Most of these methods can generally be classified into multi-resolution analysis and component substitution techniques\cite{vivone2014critical}.